Skip to main content

 • Click here for Microsoft ODBC documentation.

-• To retain OAuth credentials: Look for your ODBC documentation/configuration on how to retain the OAuth credentials.
-Ex.: Enter the following in CData’s ODBCs → Advanced/Misc/Other: oauthsettingslocation=C:\Users\Public\oauthsettings.txt
+• To retain OAuth credentials Look for your ODBC documentation/configuration on how to retain the OAuth credentials.
+Example.: Enter the following in CData’s ODBCs → Advanced/Misc/Other: oauthsettingslocation=C:\Users\Public\oauthsettings.txt

 • Can’t find your ODBC?
 Be sure ETL+ and the ODBC have the same 32/64bit build.

-• You might leave the Alias as is, or customize it.
+7. Leave the Alias as is, or customize it as desired.

 Example of an ODBC configuration

-• You’ll get back to the ETL page and see tables under the new ODBC source on the left panel.
+On the ETL+ Extract, Transform and Load (ETL) Page you should now see tables under the new ODBC source on the left panel.

 Mapping and Loading Tables